daniman/dibs/milestone2/milestone2.md

 8.Risks
 ----
-We are worried about users creating fake accounts and posting inappropraite messages.
-We are developing a report users features to help alleiviate this risk.
+We are worried about users creating fake accounts and posting inappropriate messages.
+We are developing a report users features to help alleviate this risk.
 Additionally, we are contemplating email verification.